dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 property, then upload again) we now support partial update, for one or more properties.

-The payload for doing partial updataes are the same as when you are doing a full update, the only difference is that you only include the properties you want to update, i.e.:
+The payload for doing partial updates are the same as when you are doing a full update, the only difference is that you only include the properties you want to update, i.e.: